 If your baby finds blood tests distressing, it helps to breastfeed immediately after the test.

 Sometimes phototherapy is needed to treat newborn jaundice.
 Phototherapy uses special blue-green lights to break down the bilirubin stored in a baby’s skin so that it can be eliminated more easily.
 A baby lies under the ‘bili-lights’ wearing just a nappy, with his eyes covered to protect them.
 He stays under the lights continuously for a day or two, although parents may remove him from the lights for feeds.
 Once his bilirubin levels begin to fall, the lights are no longer needed.

 Phototherapy restricts the time you can spend holding and nursing your baby.
-So if phototherapy is needed, it’s important to do everything you can to stay close to him and continue to breastfeed as frequently as possible.
+So if phototherapy is needed, try to do everything you can to stay close to him and continue to breastfeed as frequently as possible.
 This can be a stressful time for you – contact an LLL Leader if you want support or to talk things through.

 Keep baby close during phototherapy:

 - If you are still in the hospital, the phototherapy unit can usually be set up at the bedside, so that you can talk to your baby, touch him, and breastfeed him frequently.

 - In some cases, babies can receive phototherapy using a fibre-optic blanket that wraps around the baby’s body and provides continuous light treatment.
 Your baby’s eyes will not have to be covered, and you can hold and breastfeed him during treatment.